Farmer Al Falfa: History

 In the early 1950s, the character was unofficially rechristened "Farmer Gray", probably by Fred Sayles, the host of the daily children's program entitled, Junior Frolics, that was broadcast on station WATV in Newark, New Jersey (the television station that would become WNET).
 Sayles certainly named some of the subsidiary characters (presumably previously nameless), such as the donkey "Bumpy", the cats "Casper" and "Bad Mike", and the mice "Marty" and "Millie".

 In the Terrytoons comics of the mid-1950s, the character was briefly rechristened "Farmer Gray", presumably in an effort to capitalize on the popularity of "Junior Frolics" through television, but the renaming in the comics did not last.
 Its use was inconsistent (sometimes changing from month to month), and by the late 1950s, the original character name had returned to use permanently in the Terrytoons comics.

 In the fall of 1958, the white-bearded protagonist starred in the syndicated television program Farmer Al Falfa and his Terrytoon Pals, a compilation of earlier black and white Terry shorts.
 Although no longer for sale in the mainstream television market, most of the early cartoons, the silent ones in particular, have surfaced on public domain compilations including, most notably, Video Yesteryear's Cartoonal Knowledge VHS series from the 1980s.

 In 2024, The Life and Times of Farmer Al debuted on HBO Max, with an introduction hosted by Leonard Maltin, marking the first time his cartoons had been on television since the 1950s.

-Apparently, Farmer Al Falfa was going to have a cameo appearance in Who Framed Roger Rabbit (1988), alongside other Terrytoons characters such as Mighty Mouse, Heckle and Jeckle, and others, but reportedly, rights to the character could not be obtained in time.